 Q\ Can I have a Semester Bike in addition to a Commuter Card?

 If you choose the Commuter Card option, you will not be eligible for a Semester Bike paid for by DIS.
 However, you can always rent a bike independently, whether for the duration of your semester or for a short-term rental.
 Learn more about independent bike rentals here.

 Q\ What happens if my phone battery dies?

 You do not have a valid ticket if your phone battery dies.
 If this occurs, we recommend you purchase a ticket for your journey at the kiosks found at every station.
 Failure to present a valid ticket will result in a 750 DKK fine.

 Q\ What happens if my phone is stolen, lost, or damaged?

 Please be aware that you are responsible for taking the necessary steps to buy temporary tickets until you have a new/replacement phone to transfer your digital Commuter Card.
 DIS recommends you go ahead and order a new SIM card so that you can transfer your already purchased tickets and Commuter Card to a new device.
 Refer to our guide on how to transfer tickets to a new device here.
 Please remember to update your new telephone number (if applicable) on Online Registration.
-For more support, contact Student Life at email@example.com.
+For more support, contact email@example.com.